impulse-oss/impulse/README.md

 ## Use

-IMPORTANT: Impulse is alpha software.
+IMPORTANT: Impulse is at the alpha stage.
 Although not likely, assume that it can unrecoverably ruin your codebase.
 Make sure to have a backup and/or a clean git state.

 [Watch full demo (40:22)](https://youtu.be/QaTSsaGXCco]